 - 16.24 The concept of ecosystem services has been gaining recognition and support over recent years as an aid to understanding the use and management of natural resources.
 Everyone's health and wellbeing depends upon the services provided by ecosystems and their components: water, soil, nutrients, and organisms.
 Therefore ecosystem services are the processes by which the environment produces resources utilised by people such as clean air, water, food and materials.
-The UK National Ecosystems Assessment identified a framework to help understand the different elements of ecosystem services: - Provisioning services products obtained from ecosystems such as fresh water, food, fuel, medicines and pharmaceuticals - Regulatory services benefits obtained from the regulation of ecosystem processes, including air quality, flood regulation, erosion control, and carbon sequestration - Cultural services non-material benefits that people obtain from ecosystem services such as enjoyment and recreation, mental and physical health, employment, and sense of place/community - Supporting services services necessary for the production of other ecosystem services such as soil formation, primary production and water cycling
+The UK National Ecosystems Assessment identified a framework to help understand the different elements of ecosystem services: - Provisioning services products obtained from ecosystems such as fresh water, food, fuel, medicines and pharmaceuticals - Regulatory services benefits obtained from the regulation of ecosystem processes, including air quality, flood regulation, erosion control, and carbon sequestration - Cultural services non-material benefits that people obtain from ecosystem services such as enjoyment and recreation, mental and physical health, employment, and sense of place/community - Supporting services services necessary for the production of other ecosystem services such as soil formation, primary production and water cycling society and continuing economic prosperity.
+It was an inclus government, academic, NGO and private sector institutions.

 &lt;sup>77 UK National Ecosystem Assessment; Defra and others, 2011.
 The Ecosystem Assessment was the first analysis of the UK's natural environment in terms of the benefits it provides to society and continuing economic prosperity.
-It was an inclusive process involving many government, academic, NGO and private sector institutions.
+It was an inclusive process involving many